Mobile Banking and Financial Inclusion Policies

 Another impact is the expansion of financial services to underserved populations.
 Traditional banks often face challenges in reaching rural or remote areas, where the cost of establishing physical branches is not feasible.
 Mobile banking allows financial services to be delivered through mobile devices, enabling individuals in underserved areas to access banking services, such as savings accounts and loans.

-See also Accessibility Standards in Mobile Banking
+See also Impact of COVID-19 on Mobile Banking Usage

 Furthermore, mobile banking has also enhanced the customer experience by providing personalized and convenient services.
 Customers can check their account balances, transfer funds, and pay bills with just a few taps on their mobile devices.
 This has resulted in improved customer satisfaction and loyalty.